Black Tower (Brussels)

 The Black Tower (Tour Noire; Zwarte Toren) is a medieval tower in central Brussels, Belgium.
 It is one of the best preserved remains of the first fortifications of Brussels, built at the start of the 13th century.
 It is notable for being a single medieval tower surrounded by modern-day buildings.
 This odd sight has made it a popular tourist destination.

 The Black Tower is located on the Place Sainte-Catherine/Sint-Katelijneplein, behind the Church of St. Catherine, and not far from the Boulevard Anspach/Anspachlaan and the Place de Brouckère/De Brouckèreplein.
-This site is served by the metro stations Sainte-Catherine/Sint-Katelijne and De Brouckère on lines 1 and 5.

 History

 The Black Tower was built in the early 13th century, as part of the first fortifications of Brussels.
 When the city's second fortifications were built at the end of the 14th century, its original function became obsolete.
 Historians believe it had by then become private property.
 This would explain why it survived so many centuries unharmed.

 In the 16th century, unlike other sections of the wall, the tower survived the creation of a new dock for the inland port of Brussels, on the site where the Church of St. Catherine is now located.
 Around the same time, the tower was transformed into a tavern named In the Tower.
 In 1888, when the entire street was sanitised, the city's then-mayor, Charles Buls, saved the tower from demolition.
 The architect Victor Jamaer restored the building and reconstructed the gable and the roof, as well as the bent radius.
 In the 19th century, it was surrounded by a clothing store.

 On 1 February 1937, the tower officially became a state's building and was classified as a historical monument.
 Nowadays, it is surrounded by a hotel with modern-day supplies.
 A plaque reminds passers-by of its historical importance.